the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 Note that there are quite a few existing text similarity metrics out there that you can plug and play into your text evaluators.

-Often, they are tailored towards specific NLP tasks you might want your agent to handle, such as BLEU for translation scoring, and ROGUE to assess summarization quality.
+Often, they are tailored towards specific NLP tasks you might want your agent to handle, such as BLEU for translation scoring, and ROUGE to assess summarization quality.

 The world is your oyster here.